Jonathan2251/lbd/source/llvmstructure.rst

   Simplified x86 Target Definition

-The different subsystems supported by the .td files allow target authors to build up the different pieces of their target.
+The different subsystems supported by `.td` files enable target authors to
+construct various components of their target architecture.

-For example, the x86 back end defines a register class that holds all of its 32-bit registers named "GR32" (in the .td files, target specific definitions are all caps) like this:
+For example, the x86 backend defines a register class named `"GR32"`, which
+contains all 32-bit registers.
+In `.td` files, target-specific definitions
+are conventionally written in all capital letters.
+The definition is as follows:

 .. code-block:: c++